abozaralizadeh/pipup/README.md

 ### Supported Conventions
 - `#skip-pipup` or `#skip-requp` - Skip the next package line
 - `#stop-pipup` or `#stop-requp` - Skip all remaining lines

+## 🔄 Upgrade Mode

+The `-U` or `--upgrade` flag updates packages to their latest versions from PyPI instead of using the versions from `pip freeze`.
+This is useful when you want to:

+- **Update to latest**: Get the newest versions of all packages
+- **Stay current**: Keep your dependencies up-to-date
+- **Test compatibility**: Check if your code works with latest versions

+**Note**: Skip and stop conventions work the same way in upgrade mode, giving you fine-grained control over which packages get updated.

 ## 📋 Examples